74. Hiring a business photographer? You need to read this first!

 Client story:

-I had a client let’s call her Jane (name changed for privacy reasons), she came to me for business photos.
+I had a client let’s call her Mary (name changed for privacy reasons), she came to me for business photos.
 She was just about to quit her corporate job and start her own business.

 She had a photoshoot done and was working with a webdesigner for her website.
 She also had Branding Guidelines (logo, fonts, colors) created by a graphic designer.
 Everything seemed to be on track to get her website live, but there was a problem…

-Jane: “What do you mean?
+Mary: “What do you mean?
 The size?”

 Webdesigner: “No, the style, the colors, the mood, it just doesn’t fit your branding.
 The photos are not bad, they just don’t work with your brand.”